 In Cristiano Ronaldo, few would assume him as the son of a gardener and cook.
 Let alone from the barren island of Madeira, Portugal.
 The idea still sounds very far-fetched.

 But Ronaldo was one of those rare few individuals able to overcome their unprivileged backgrounds.
-His story has endeared him not just to the Portuguese, but for fans worldwide.
+His story has endeared him not just to the Portuguese, but to fans worldwide.

 Experts have acknowledged him as the greatest scorer for these achievements and his killer instincts.

-The only player capable of rivalling him today is Lionel Messi.
+The only player capable of rivaling him today is Lionel Messi.

 The early obstacles

-Cristiano Ronaldo’s story began in the neighbourhood of Funchal, Madeira on February 6, 1985.
+Cristiano Ronaldo’s story began in the neighborhood of Funchal, Madeira on February 6, 1985.

 Little did Jose know, though, was that job would launch his seven-year-old son’s journey.

 The youngster’s exceptional talents developed over time at Nacional later on.
-It alerted Sporting CP, who signed him as a 12-year-old in 1997 following a gruelling three-day trial.
+It alerted Sporting CP, who signed him as a 12-year-old in 1997 following a grueling three-day trial.